programming-journal/programming-journal.github.io/artifact-evaluation/submission.markdown

 ### Common Issues

-Common issues in the kick-the-tires phase are:
+Common issues in the kick-the-tyres phase are:

 *   Overstating platform support.
 Several artifacts claiming the need for only UNIX-like systems failed severely under macOS — in particular those requiring 32-bit compilers, which are no longer present in newer macOS versions.
 We recommend future artifacts scope their claimed support more narrowly.
 Generally, this could be fixed by the authors providing a Dockerfile.
 *   Missing dependencies, or poor documentation of dependencies.
 The single most effective way to avoid these sorts of issues ahead of time is to run the instructions independently on a fresh machine, VM, or Docker container.